 The Singaporean three-player mobile market is a remarkably stable market, however with mobile revenue pressure, all operators are broadening their range of services from e-commerce, smart home to digital payments.

-Between 2014 and 2021, both both revenue and EBITDA shares remained remarkably stable, with Starhub losing some share of the telecoms market EBITDA pool in 2021.
+Between 2016 and 2022, both both revenue and EBITDA shares remained remarkably stable, with only Starhub losing some share of the telecoms market EBITDA pool in 2022.

 Mobile Subscribers and Revenue

 Average annual mobile revenue growth was much lower (-7.4%) than mobile service subscriptions growth (2%) during the period 2016-2022, highlighting the structural challenges faced by mobile operators.
 Declining voice & SMS revenue only partially offset by wireless data monetisation is putting pressure on ARPU, compounded by bundling discounts to stem churn.

 IoT connections is a major growth driver for mobile operators, a slowdown in mobile subscriptions growth will put long term pressure, dialling up competition for the three mobile operators fighting for fewer new customers.

 According to our benchmark study of mobile data pricing, Singapore had among the biggest cost reduction per GB over the last 3 years, while India has the lowest rate in the world with just a few cents per GB.

 The Singaporean mobile market rapidly transformed from a voice and SMS to a mobile Internet-dominated market.
 With a continued drive to convert smartphones users to digital shoppers and therefore increasing mobile operators’ consumers share of wallet.
 Mobile operators are increasing market segmentation and deliver innovative offerings targeting households with digital services such as music, video streaming, digital payments and bundles of other services such as home automation, IPTV and fixed broadband.

 Broadband Subscribers – FTTH Push to Gigabit Speeds